keaganluttrell/java-drills/exercises/intro/readme.md

     git clone git@github.com:<your Github username>/java-drills.git

-Once you have cloned the repository, run the following command to verify the repository was successfully cloned:
+Once you have cloned the repository, `cd` into it and run the following command to verify the repository was successfully cloned:

     git config -l